We get a lot of questions that go something like this:

 Measured Length vs. Stated Length

-If you took five “184 cm” skis from five different brands, there’s a good chance they won’t all measure the same length if you pulled a tape measure in a straight line from the ends of their tails to the ends of their tips. (i.e., basically just measuring the horizontal distance between the tips and tails, rather than having the tape measure sit on the top sheet and follow the contours of the rocker profile.
+If you took five “184 cm” skis from five different brands, there’s a good chance they won’t all measure exactly the same length if you pulled a tape measure in a straight line from the ends of their tails to the ends of their tips. (i.e., basically just measuring the horizontal distance between the tips and tails, rather than having the tape measure sit on the top sheet and follow the contours of the rocker profile.
 We call this horizontal measurement a “straight-tape length measurement.”)

 That discrepancy may seem odd, but it mostly comes down to how each ski manufacturer decides to measure their skis, among other factors.
 Most manufacturers measure the length of the material of their skis when it’s still perfectly flat (sometimes referred to as “material length”), and before it’s pressed in the mold that bends the material and creates its curvy rocker profile.
 Since the bent, rockered portions of the ski curve up during pressing, this effectively shortens the physical, straight-line, horizontal distance between the end of the tail and the end of the tip.